CAMP DATE: 13 -19 July 2025

 Rank Advancement: Scoutmaster conferences with Mr. Scott Moncrief are available at summer camp; see the Scoutmaster to schedule.
 Boards of Review will be held at summer camp for scouts earning the ranks of Scout, Tenderfoot, and/or Second Class.
 Scouts can get only one board of review while at summer camp.
 Mr. Scott Staron is the scouts' point of contact for scheduling Boards of Review at summer camp.

-Merit Badge Blue Card Management: A departure from the previous year, Scouts will be responsible for bringing their own blue cards to summer camp.
-By mid-May, scouts are to get blue cards from the Scoutmaster, fill them out correctly and legibly - CLICK HERE, gain the Scoutmaster signature or his designee/s, bring them to summer camp, and provide them to their merit badge instructors/counselors on Monday.
+Merit Badge Blue Cards: Scouts are responsible for bringing their own blue cards to summer camp.
+Get blue cards from the Scoutmaster, fill them out correctly and legibly (CLICK HERE), gain the Scoutmaster signature or his designee/s, bring them to summer camp, and provide them to their merit badge instructors/counselors on Monday.
 If participating in the Citizenship in the Society MB troop clinic, bring blue card for it.
 If you plan to do the Fingerprinting Merit Badge on Monday night, bring blue card for it.

 Fishing and licensing: Fishing from the stream and lake at Camp Conestoga is only by catch and release.
 Even under catch and release, a fishing license is required for anyone 16 years or older.
 If you have one, bring it.
 Licenses and permits can be attained on-line from Hunt & Fish.
 CLICK HERE.
 They are a contractor with the state of Pennsylvania that issues licenses.
 They have 24/7 phone support at 800-838-4431.
 The lake at Camp Conestoga has trout.
 A trout permit/stamp is not required under catch and release.
 Camp Conestoga stream and lake have trout, catfish, sunfish, blue gill, and chappies but hasn't had much stocking of fish recently.
 The nearby Laurel Hill Lake contains bass, trout, catfish, sucker, bluegill, perch, sunfish, and chappies.
 Some licensing and permitting options include: